Zhao-zifei/FGAPA/Supplementary materials of FGAPA.md

 As shown in Tables 2-4, under the 1–5 shot settings, FGAPA consistently outperforms all comparative methods across the three datasets: Indian Pines, Salinas, and Botswana.
 Specifically, under the 5-shot condition, the collaborative work of its ACA and FFA modules extracts discriminative features while reducing inter-domain differences, leading to outstanding performance—surpassing the second-best method by 2.69%, 3.07%, and 1.32% on the three datasets, respectively.
 Under the 1-shot condition, the discriminative features captured by the FFA module better characterize class distributions and enhance generalization, achieving advantages of 5.72%, 2.7%, and 3.74%, respectively.
 Moreover, FGAPA generally exhibits lower standard deviations than other methods across all experimental scenarios, indicating strong stability under varying sample conditions.
 Overall, these results fully demonstrate the statistically significant superiority of FGAPA.

-10.There are temperature parameters in equations (7) and (10).
+10. There are temperature parameters in equations (7) and (10).
 How do you tune these?
 This information is lacking.
 Same for hyperparameters in the losses: how are the weights selected?
 On which data?
 What impact on the performance of the model?
 What is the batch size used?
 (This is necessary for reproducibility.)

 **In this experiment, the hyperparameters include the temperature parameter τ in Equations (7) and (10), the weighting coefficients λ₁ and λ₂ in the total loss, and the batch size used during model training.
 The specific settings for these parameters are described below.**